dianna-ai/dianna/README.md

 - To install TensorFlow you can follow this [tutorial](https://betterdatascience.com/install-tensorflow-2-7-on-macbook-pro-m1-pro/).

 - To install TensorFlow Addons you can follow these [steps](https://github.com/tensorflow/addons/pull/2504).
 For further reading see this [issue](https://github.com/tensorflow/addons/issues/2503).
+Note that this temporary solution works only for macOS versions >= 12.0.

+- Before installing DIANNA, comment `tensorflow` requirement in `setup.cfg` file (tensorflow package for M1 is called `tensorflow-macos`).

 ## How to use DIANNA
 To use DIANNA you need a _trained AI model_ (in ONNX format) and a _data item_ (e.g. an image or text, etc.) for which you would like to explain the output of the model.